garysteinmetz/chhcsfun_template/README.md

 #### Convenience Script for Windows

+## Run This Application Locally

+Confirm that you can run this application locally (without integration to AWS) by following the steps [here](docs/sample_app/coin_flip.md).

 ## Phases

 ### Phase 0 - Select an Unused Domain Name and Get Ready to Record Variable Values